Drawing Robot - Arduino Uno + CNC Shield + GRBL

 I think it is easier to use and generates better G Code:

 Update 6-26-2017: I added the config.h file from GRBL for this machine.
 With this file and the parameter settings in the screen shot, you should be able to easily get your machine up and running.
+Don't forget to install the stepper driver jumpers.

 The top and bottom clam shells did not fit without pushing the LM8UU bearings slightly out of alignment.
 I removed a small amount of material from the top clamshell to allow clearance for the bottom clamshell posts.
 The old Top_XY_clamshell.stl file has been removed and replaced with the Top_XY_clamshell_V4.stl file.
 Thanks to rocketmannate who caught this problem.